vsowjanyarani/doc/README.md

    Elasticsearch is a distributed, open-source data source,search and analytics engine built on Apache Lucene and developed in Java.
 #### ElasticSearch installation

-   Refer the following link for installation on ubuntu server - sever2
+   Refer the following link for installation on ek-server

       https://linuxize.com/post/how-to-install-elasticsearch-on-ubuntu-20-04/